wizo06/japanese/docs/Fundamentals/particles.md

 Bob: Are you a student?
 Alice: No, Tom is **also** not student.

+## Case marking particles

+Case marking particles (「格助詞」 in Japanese) are particles that mark the role of a word in a sentence.

 ### 「が」

 **「が」 is the identifier particle**.
 What do I mean by that?
-Let's say we don't know what the topic is.
 Let's say I want to ask "Who is the student?".
 If I use the topic particle 「は」, the question would become

 Note: 「誰」（だれ） means "who"